KangLin/RabbitRemoteControl/docs/Compile/BuildWindows.md

-## Compile on Windows
+## Compilation on Windows
 Author: Kang Lin (kl222@126.com)

 ### Environment
 #### Operating system

-    Windows 10 Version 20H2(19042.985)
+    Windows 10, version 20H2 (19042.985)

 #### QtCreator
+Version: v4.15.0. \
-Version: v4.15.0.
-It is recommended to use the version later than v4.15.0.
+It is recommended to use version v4.15.0 or later. \
-The previous version does not have enough support for cmake.
+Prior versions don't have CMake support.

 ### Tools